dcapwell/scala-tour/src/Variance.md

 # Variance and Bounds

 ## Variance
-When you have a type T and a type T' which extends that type, the question to ask is is Container[T'] considered a sublcass of Container[T]?
-Variace annotations lets you controll when this is the case or not.
+When you have a type T and a type T' which extends that type, the question to ask is is Container[T'] considered a subclass of Container[T]?
+Variance annotations lets you control when this is the case or not.

 Scala notation